 Creating a Formotus Print view

 There are several reasons to create a print view separate from your data input views.
 If your form has more than one input view, you need to create a print view in order for all the information to be visible in the email attachment.
 Even if your form only has one view, you may want a second print view optimized for viewing and printing.
-See our blog post: Keep your interface out of my report.

 Note: InfoPath has its own "print view" functionality that is unrelated to the Formotus feature.
 Do not use the InfoPath print view feature.
 Instead create a normal InfoPath view and name it Formotus Print.